hanyuhanyuhanyu/GodzamoKrazy/README.md

 Auto cast will cast the selected spell when max mana is reached, with some exceptions:

-- If the next detected spell is **'Sweet'** (free Sugar lump), it will always cast *FTHOF* next, if it has enough mana
+- If the next detected spell is *'Sweet'* (free Sugar lump), it will always cast *Force the Hand of Fate* (FTHOF) next, if it has enough mana
-- If the next detected spell is either **Clot** or **Ruin cookies** AND you are currently under a timed debuff like a clot, it will cast *Stretch Time* to shorten the timer
+- If the next detected spell is either *Clot* or *Ruin cookies* AND you are currently under a timed debuff like a clot, it will cast *Stretch Time* to shorten the timer
-- If the next detected spell is either **Clot** or **Ruin cookies** and you are not currently under a timed debuff, it will cast *Haggler's Charm*  instead of the selected spell, to avoid a backfire
+- If the next detected spell is either *Clot* or *Ruin cookies* and you are not currently under a timed debuff, it will cast *Haggler's Charm*  instead of the selected spell, to avoid a backfire
+- If there is an unclicked cookie on screen and the next FTHOF spell is a backfire, it will wait until the unclicked cookie has been or has expired

-If the selected spell is Force the Hand of Fate (FTHOF), there are some additional checks:
+If the selected spell is FTHOF, there are some additional checks:

-- If the next detected spell is *Click Frenzy*, it will not cast the spell unless either a Frenzy or Dragon Harvest is active for long enough to last the entire CF
+- If the next detected spell is *Click Frenzy*, it will not cast the spell unless either a *Frenzy* or *Dragon Harvest* is active for long enough to last the entire spell
-- If the next detected spell is either *Elder Frenzy* or *Cursed Finger*, it will not cast this spell unless a Click Frenzy is active for long enough to last the entire spell
+- If the next detected spell is either *Elder Frenzy* or *Cursed Finger*, it will not cast this spell unless a *Click Frenzy* or *Dragon Frenzy* is active for long enough to last the entire spell

 ## Auto FTHOF Combo

 Auto FTHOF Combo replaces Auto Cast.
+If the combo is enabled, it will look for a clicking frenzy and two building specials before casting, for a massive boost.
+Any other spell will be replaced by *Haggler's Charm*, with the same exceptions as the Smart Auto cast system above.

+The possible combos are:
+- Stored *Click Frenzy* and *Elder Frenzy* and a natural *Frenzy* or *Dragon Harvest*, plus a *Building Special*
+- Stored *Click Frenzy* and a *Building Special* and a natural *Frenzy* or *Dragon Harvest*, plus a *Building Special*
+- Two stored *Building Special*s and a natural *Frenzy* or *Dragon Harvest*, plus any clicking frenzy (*Click Frenzy*, *Dragonflight*, or *Elder Frenzy*)

-If the combo is enabled, it will always cast Haggler's charm until two subsequent spells are Click Frenzy and either Elder Frenzy or a Building Special.
-If such a combo is detected, it will save the spells until a natural Frenzy + Building Special boost is active, and then quickly cast the first spell, sell wizard towers, and cast the second spell, for a four way boost in total.
+If such a combo is detected, it will quickly cast the first spell, sell enough wizard towers for dualcasting, then cast the second spell, for a four way boost in total.
 This can earn decades of cookies in a single combo.

-This does require a set value of minimum mana, depending on your WT levels:
+Dualcasting does require a set level of minimum mana, depending on your Wizard Tower levels:

 * WT level 1-4: 81 min mana
 * WT level   5: 83 min mana
 * WT level   6: 88 min mana
 * WT level   7: 91 min mana